ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 ------------------

 Run your test suite in with a virtual screen.
-By default this runs qmltestrunner, but you can specify a custom command by setting the :ref:`test <clickable-json-test>` property in your clickable.json.
+By default this runs qmltestrunner, but you can specify a custom command by setting the :ref:`test <project-config-test>` property in your project config.

 ``clickable install``
 ---------------------